 Urinary tract infections (UTIs) are infections of the bladder, urethra, ureters, or kidneys that are most commonly caused by bacteria, especially E. coli.
 Infections of the bladder or urethra are called lower UTIs, whereas infections involving the kidneys or ureters are called upper UTIs.
 Because women have a shorter urethra and anal and genital regions that are closer in proximity, they are at higher risk of contracting UTIs than men.
 Other risk factors include sexual intercourse, indwelling urinary catheters, pregnancy, and abnormalities of the urinary tract.
-UTIs in otherwise healthy, nonpregnant, and premenopausal women are considered uncomplicated.
-UTIs in men or patients with other risk factors for treatment failure or serious outcomes, such as functional or anatomical abnormalities of the urinary tract, are considered complicated.
+UTIs in otherwise healthy, nonpregnant, premenopausal women are considered uncomplicated.
+UTIs in men or individuals with other risk factors for treatment failure or serious outcomes, such as functional or anatomical abnormalities of the urinary tract, are considered complicated.
 Clinical findings depend on which part of the urinary tract is affected.
 Lower UTIs manifest with dysuria, suprapubic pain, urinary urgency, and increased urinary frequency, whereas upper UTIs additionally cause fever and flank pain.
 Diagnosis is usually clinical and can be supported with findings of pyuria and bacteriuria on urinalysis.
-Further evaluation with urine culture and/or imaging may be required for patients with complicated cystitis or equivocal urinalysis findings.
-Antibiotic treatment regimens depend on the location and severity of infection.
-First-line empiric antibiotic therapy options for uncomplicated lower UTIs include oral nitrofurantoin, trimethoprim-sulfamethoxazole, and fosfomycin for up to 7 days.
-For complicated lower UTIs, broad-spectrum antibiotic therapy should be given for 7–14 days and treatable complicating factors should be addressed.
+A urine culture may be required for patients with a complicated lower UTI or equivocal urinalysis findings.
+Imaging is rarely required but may be indicated to rule out underlying factors (e.g., urinary tract obstruction, anatomical abnormalities).
+First-line empiric antibiotic therapy options for uncomplicated lower UTIs include oral nitrofurantoin, trimethoprim/sulfamethoxazole, or fosfomycin for up to 7 days.
+For complicated lower UTIs, broad-spectrum antibiotic therapy should be given for 7–14 days and treatable underlying factors should be addressed.
 Recurrent UTIs are common in women and antibiotic prophylaxis may be indicated.
-Catheter-associated urinary tract infections (CAUTI) are among the most common healthcare-associated infections; they are frequently caused by resistant bacteria and are treated with catheter removal or replacement in addition to antibiotic therapy.
+Catheter-associated urinary tract infections (CAUTIs) are among the most common healthcare-associated infections; they are frequently caused by resistant bacteria and are treated with catheter removal or replacement in addition to antibiotic therapy.
 Pregnant women should be screened and treated both for UTIs and for asymptomatic bacteriuria.
 For the management of upper UTIs, see “Pyelonephritis.”

 - Infection ascends from the urethra to the bladder.